formsandflows/PACo/README.md

 The backlog of PACo is [here](https://www.formsandflows.nl/paco-backlog/).

-I very much appreciate it if you sent me a message how you use PACo.
+I very much appreciate it if you sent me a message how you use PACo canvas components.
 [This](https://www.formsandflows.nl/using-paco/) form can be used for that.
 Thank you!

 # Components

-Each canvas component belongs to a category and has its own documentation file.
+Each PACo canvas component belongs to a category and has its own documentation file.
 The documentation is always based on the most recent final version of that canvas component.

 The canvas components have been made with being used in responsive canvas apps in mind.